lambrospetrou/lambrospetrou.github.io/src/_posts/2021-03-01-minibri-temp-the-deep-dive.md

 ## Future Plans

+These are just some ideas I might implement in the near, and far, future.

 - Password protected content 🔐
 - Support more source formats, which was one of the original project goals 📋
 - Add an editor to write content directly on the website ✏️